Weber Knapp Blog

 Plus, designers must determine which type of hinge to use and weigh the benefits of mechanical springs vs. gas springs

-After defining all these details, the next step is to install the hinges.
-With different types of heavy duty hinges, the designer must work closely with the manufacturer to make sure the final product fits their production and installation process.
+After defining all these details, the next step is to install your heavy-duty industrial hinge.
+With different types of heavy-duty hinges available (and customizable), you must work closely with the manufacturer to make sure the final result integrates smoothly into the assembled product.

 Installation will be different for every application and project.
 Installing counterbalance hinges on a high-end grill might be different than incorporating a motion control hinge in a Murphy bed design.